Lukasveiga/todo-list-node-api/README.md

 <br>

-- The project is structured following the layered pattern, that we have first a repository layer as a dependency of the service layer as a dependency of the controller layer.
-Every class is contructed using abstract classes that all will be coupled in a composition root layer.
+- The project follows a layered pattern, with a hierarchical structure that includes a repository layer as a dependency for the service layer, which in turn serves as a dependency for the controller layer.

 <p align="center">
   <img src="./extra/diagram.svg" title="uml-diagram-project">
 </p>

-- Every class was build with abstract dependencies to improve the flexibility and scalability of the code.
-And after all the dependencies are injected using de composition root pattern, that is simillar to the factory pattern.
+- The main classes of the project are crafted using abstract classes, all of which are interconnected in a composition root layer.
+This thoughtful design ensures a clear and maintainable architecture, promoting modularity and ease of future development.

 - Database